seansphd/ISEA/README.md

-So far this is just the CSV of the digital arcive for ISEA Ive been working with.
+This is the CSV of the digital arcive for ISEA Ive been working with.